The Flood – Part Two

 Why be so specific?
 For one reason, so that we would not make the mistake of saying that this was not a literal, global flood.
 Some people deny that it happened at all.
 Others say that, if anything, it was a local flood.

 This tells us it was real.
 This tells us the next one will be even greater.
-At the end of the millennium the elements will melt and the earth will pass away with a loud noise1.
+At the end of the millennium the elements will melt and the earth will pass away with a loud noise.
 Both the flood judgment and the coming judgment are literal events.

 Noah and his family were in the ark for a year and 10 days.